Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: Loss expansion and diagram calculus

 In other words, each node implies summation over the respective index, and for each assignment of node indices the respective monomial is formed by multiplying over all (hyper-)edges the model weights and target values associated with respective node indices.
 (Here we also slightly abuse notation and use $i_r, k_r$ to denote both a node in the hyper-graph and a respective summation index.)

-There are two key reasons for these definitions of diagrams and associated polynomials: \begin{enumerate} \item All three terms of the loss expansion \eqref{eq:loss3terms} are expressible in above form. \item Given two diagram polynomials $G, G'$, the expression $\sum_{u}\frac{\partial G}{\partial u}\frac{\partial G'}{\partial u}$, where summation is over all model weights, is also a diagram polynomial. \end{enumerate} These properties ensure, by Eqs. \eqref{eq:lossexp}, \eqref{eq:dgdt}, that all coefficients $d^s L/dt^s(0)$ in the loss expansion are expressible as linear combinations of diagram polynomials.
+There are two key reasons for these definitions of diagrams and associated polynomials: \begin{enumerate} \item All three terms of the loss expansion \eqref{eq:loss3terms} are expressible in the above form:

+(the last term does not involve the model weights and corresponds to an empty diagram). \item Given two diagram polynomials $G, G'$, the expression $\sum_{u}\frac{\partial G}{\partial u}\frac{\partial G'}{\partial u}$, where summation is over all model weights, is also a diagram polynomial (see discussion of \emph{merging} below). \end{enumerate} These properties ensure, by Eqs. \eqref{eq:lossexp}, \eqref{eq:dgdt}, that all coefficients $d^s L/dt^s(0)$ in the loss expansion are expressible as linear combinations of diagram polynomials.